natashaclerkin/bia-MS3/README.md

 I wanted to use [Montserrat](https://fonts.google.com/specimen/Montserrat#about) for the headings and [Open Sans](https://fonts.google.com/specimen/Open+Sans/#about) as a supporting body font to achieve the desired clean-cut image.

 ### Icons
-Font Awesome icons has been used for this project.
+Font Awesome icons have been used for this project.

 ### Color Scheme
 The Bia brand monochrome colour scheme was implemented along with pops of green to reflect the Irish fresh products represented throughout the site.
-I wanted to keep the color palette simplistic and clean to allow for the imagery from the recipes to stand out and inject the site with colour.
+I wanted to keep the colour palette simplistic and clean to allow for the imagery from the recipes to stand out and inject the site with colour.
-However the colour red is used for error messages for the Signup and Login pages to highlight a warning to the user.
+However, the colour red is used for error messages for the Signup and Login pages to highlight a warning to the user.

 I ended up creating and using the below palette once it had passed rigorous Accessibility testing in **A11y's Color Contrast Accessibility Validator**.